Why study Physics with us?

 We have state-of-the-art teaching and research facilities.
 The University has recently invested over £640,000 for a new study space for our students as well as an industry-standard advanced teaching laboratory.

 Significant investment also continues to be made in expanding and enhancing our research labs.
-You can take a virtual tour of the Horizon Laser Facility, where artificial black holes are created, among other things.
+You can take a virtual tour of one of our research laboratories, where quantum optics is being explored for a range of real-world applications.

 Our beautiful and leafy campus is extremely well connected to Edinburgh city centre, and boasts impressive leisure and sport facilities.
 Come and visit us, and see for yourself!